-We received a number of complaints during 2020 from landowners that had agreed to allow an easement on title (or had bought land where the previous owner had agreed) for the purposes of installing a private powerline that would connect the power station to the main power grid.
+We have received complaints from landholders that had agreed to allow an easement on their land (or had bought land where the previous owner had agreed) for the purposes of installing a private transmission line that would connect the renewable power station to the main transmission grid.

-Landowners typically receive a one-off payment from the proponent for allowing the easement, unlike a wind or solar farm host, who receives an annual payment.
+Landholders typically receive a one-off payment from the proponent for allowing the easement, unlike a wind or solar farm host, who typically receives an annual payment.

-If the land is sold, the purchaser 'inherits' the easement and the prospect of a powerline being built and operated on the land - and may often be surprised when the powerline contractor arrives at the property to commence works.
+If the land is sold, the purchaser 'inherits' the easement and the prospect of a transmission line being built and operated on the land - and may often be surprised when the transmission contractor arrives at the property to conduct surveys and assessments, or even commence the works.

-There are a range of emerging issues to address here, including fairness of the easement agreement and easement creation documents, the amount and method of compensation, the need for access agreements if the landholders' land needs to be traversed to access the easement areas and appropriate disclosures of the easement and any agreements to a purchaser of the land.
+There are a range of emerging issues to address here, including fairness of the easement agreement and easement creation documents, the amount and method of compensation, the need for access agreements if the landholders' land needs to be accessed for surveys and assessments, or traversed to access the easement areas.
+There may also be a need for appropriate disclosures of the easement and any related agreements to a purchaser of the land during the sale of land process.